Explore health content from A to Z.

 Temporary hair loss is a common side effect of this surgery.

 Loose folds of skin are common when a large amount of weight is lost.
-Extra skin can be surgically removed when your weight has stabilized.
+Extra skin can be surgically removed when your weight has stabilized, but this may not be fully covered by your insurance.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |